 Mercury exists in elemental, inorganic, and organic forms, all of which may be toxic.
 The toxic manifestation depends on the form of exposure.
 This topic reviews sources of mercury exposure, the clinical manifestations, and the treatment and prevention of mercury toxicity.

 Potential toxicity from ingestion of fish during pregnancy is discussed elsewhere.
-(See "Nutrition in pregnancy", section on 'Fish intake' and "Fish consumption during pregnancy", section on 'Minimizing exposure to methylmercury in fish'.)
+(See "Nutrition in pregnancy", section on 'Fish intake' and "Fish consumption and omega-3 long-chain polyunsaturated fatty acid supplementation during pregnancy", section on 'Minimizing exposure to methylmercury in fish'.)

 The use of thimerosal in vaccines is discussed elsewhere.
-(See "Autism and chronic disease: Little evidence for thimerosal as a contributing factor".)
+(See "Autism and chronic disease: Lack of evidence for thimerosal as a contributing factor".)

 CHEMISTRY AND BIOCHEMOKINETICS